Rufus125/ModSecurity/README.md

 could be on your connector or in libmodsecurity.
 In order to identify where the bug is, it is recommended that you develop a regression test that mimics the scenario where the bug is happening.
-If the bug is reproducible with the regression-test utility, then it will be far simpliar to debug and ensure that it never occurs again.
+If the bug is reproducible with the regression-test utility, then it will be far simpler to debug and ensure that it never occurs again.
 On Linux it is recommended that anyone undertaking debugging utilize gdb and/or valgrind as needed.

 During the configuration/compilation time, you may want to disable the compiler